norvig/paip-lisp/docs/chapter20.md

 The first of these says that every girl kisses every other girl.
 The second says the same thing, except that a girl need not kiss herself.
-The third says that every girl kisses and is kissed by at least one other girl, but not necessarily all of them, and the fourth says that everbody is in on at least one kissing.
+The third says that every girl kisses and is kissed by at least one other girl, but not necessarily all of them, and the fourth says that everybody is in on at least one kissing.
 None of these interpretations says anything about who "the girls" are.

 Clearly, the predicate calculus representations are less ambiguous than the representation produced by the current system.